 Some marketing experts are always trying to get you loads of “traffic”.

 By their language you can sense their values.
 Perhaps without consciously recognizing it, they are seeing people as a means to an end — their own wealth and fame.
-Let's be careful about absorbing their self-absorbed values.

 Let's stop thinking in terms of "traffic" and focus on serving the right "people".
 The language we use will determine how we relate to our audience.